Dolby Theatre: Architecture

-The auditorium has become known as a venue for televised theatrical performances (e.g., American Idol and the Academy Awards).
+The auditorium has become known as a venue for televised events and performances (including American Idol and the Academy Awards).
 The architectural team consulted extensively with leading production personnel in Hollywood, achieving a highly functional cable infrastructure, with an underground cable bunker that crosses under the theater to truck locations on adjacent streets.
 Power is also substantial and accessible.
 The theater has a unique Rockwell-designed cockpit in the orchestra seating area for camera, sound, and stage management.